Robot-Theater-Electronics/francesca/README.md

 `pip3 install mido`

+maybe you will need this backend for mido too

+`pip3 install mido`

 for websockets to communicate to the radios in LAN (for the server and the clients)

 `pip3 install aiohttp`